sghpjuikit/player/README.md

 Download link coming soon.

 Starting the application for the first time will run an automatic guide, that will guide you through the basics of the application.
 Nothing invasive, it can be closed forever very easily, but it does provide some context to the features of the application, so i **recomment the guide**.

+Platforms:
+- Windows
+- Linux (not fully tested, no support for global shortcuts)
+- Mac (untested).

 Tips:
 - Some widgets, popups or containers have informative buttons (marked "i") that can display available actions and further explain the functionalities of given module.